MeirionHughes/pipeline-linq/README.md

 # pipeline-linq
-sync and async generators/helpers to form linq-like iterable queries, complete will full typescript and es2015 `module` support.
+sync/async generators and helpers to form typed linq-like iterable queries

 ## Install
 install with either npm or yarn: